 The work for Phase 2 (Heuvel) will start mid-October and is scheduled to finish early in February 2019.
 It concerns the part of the Vestdijk which runs from the Nieuwstraat/Dommelstraat intersection to the crossing at Ten Hagestraat/Kanaalstraat.
 This section will also be completely closed to bus and through traffic.
 We will facilitate pedestrians, cyclists, goods transport and emergency services in the same way as in Phase 1, keeping Raffaisenstraat and Genderstraatje as accessible as possible, and also the entrance to ABN AMRO's parking facilities.
 Diversions will be indicated on yellow signs.
 In Phase 2, the pavements will be given a temporary surface.
 The Heuvel parking garage will remain accessible (just as in Phase 1) but only from the south side (Kanaalstraat or Hertogstraat).

 New municipal executive wants alternative to barrier

-Surroundings app and weekly Wednesday walk-in
+Surroundings app and walk-in every first wednesday of the month

 In the coming period, we will be informing you in a number of ways about the implementation and all that it entails.
 Project staff will be in touch with contractors well before work starts on Phase 1, to discuss the work and its consequences.
 Just before work starts in each phase, we will send a residents’ letter about the work and practical matters such as parking your car and where to place your waste container during the implementation.